Behind Kershaws Tannery, Water Street, Cheshire, SK1 2BP

 We are located close to Junction 27 of the M60 behind Kershaws Tannery and easily accessible by public transport.
 Parking is available to the left of the building, which is where you will find the entrance to Building Opportunities.

-Term Time- Monday to Friday 9am to 4pm
+Monday to Friday 9am - 4pm (Term time)

 Needs a referral?